 Open daily from 7 am – 7 pm.

 Bäckerei Von Allmen

 #8 RESTAURANT CAPRICE

-Offering a panoramic view of the mountains and outdoor seating in the summer months, this gorgeous restaurant in Lauterbrunnen is set just outside in Wengen.
-It’s worth the 11-minute train ride to experience all this Lauterbrunnen restaurant has to offer.
+Offering a panoramic view of the mountains and outdoor seating in the summer months, this gorgeous restaurant is set just outside Wengen.
+It’s worth the 11-minute train ride to experience all this restaurant has to offer.

-With a delightful, well thought out menu catering for all dietary requirements, you can expect traditional cooking presented and served to the highest standard.
+With a delightful, well-thought-out menu catering to all dietary requirements, you can expect traditional cooking presented and served to the highest standard.

 Open daily for Breakfast 7.30 am – 10 am, Lunch 12 pm – 2.30 pm, Dinner 6.30 pm – 9 pm (last orders).

 This highly rated restaurant offers traditional Swiss cuisine.
 Set close to Staubbach Falls, this is one of the best restaurants that are warm and friendly with an old-style Swiss feel.

 Offering generous portions, the menu caters to vegan, vegetarian, and gluten-free diets and has choices including fondue, steaks, and pizzas.

 This is the perfect place to stop whilst hiking around the falls and a great place to check out.